pierlumanzu/HCIProject-MinesweeperClone/README.md

 ##### Functions

 - The game: the application provides the game grid.
-If mines button is clicked, the user looses the game.
+If a button which is a mine is clicked, the user looses the game.
 On the contrary, if all the non clicked buttons are mines the user wins.
 There is also the possibility to check a button if the user think that it is a mine.

 - Refresh Button: if the user wants to start another match with the same grid characteristics, he can press the refresh button.

-- Create new game: the user can create a new game with different grid characteristics: he can choose between three difficulty type (Beginner, Intermediate, Expert) or he can create a personal grid through the custom possibility.
+- Create a new game: the user can create a new game with different grid characteristics: he can choose between three difficulty type (Beginner, Intermediate, Expert) or he can create a personal grid through the Custom mode.

-- Save, load or delete the games: everytime the user can save a match in progress, load a saved game or delete some unnecessary saved games.
+- Save, load or delete the games: everytime the user can save a match in progress, load a saved game or delete some unnecessary saved ones.

 - Rankings: for the three difficulty type (Beginner, Intermediate, Expert) there are the rankings (one for each type).
 Only the first 20 best times are shown in each ranking.
-If the user does a new record on a ranking, the application leads the user to insert his name in the ranking.
+If the user does a new record, the application leads the user to insert his name in the rigth ranking.

-- Autosave: a game in progress is saved every five seconds or after a grid button is clicked.
+- Autosave: a game in progress is saved every five seconds or after clicking a grid button.

 ##### Packages Installation